-Volusia County has 37 possible shelter locations which will be opened according to each particular disaster or emergency.
-During an emergency, it is possible that not all shelters will open at once.
+Volusia County has many public shelter locations which can be opened according to each particular disaster or emergency.
+During an emergency, not all shelters will open at once.
+Shelters will be opened based on demand.

 Telecommunications Device for the Deaf: 386-248-1792